 An exploratory study analysing online media and print media for the 2007 US Open tennis tournament found that online media to be less likely to re-enforce the traditional stereotypes of male and female athletes than newspapers.
 (Kian and Clavio, 2011)

 This suggests that there is a greater opportunity for women to expand their coverage in the online world rather than the traditional mainstream media.
+However, what exactly does expanding coverage look like or do?
+(It’s a way into the next section on self-pres)

 Further examination into how female athletes engage in strategic self-presentation compared to their male counterparts when they control the output themselves (i.e. their own social media account) is necessary.